kshannon-ucsd/cogs9/README.md

 # ucsd-cogs9
-Class Website for UCSD's Cogs 9 Introduction to Data Science
+Class Website for UCSD's COGS 9 Introduction to Data Science

 ## Up and Running